coyotespike/coyotespike.github.io/_posts/2019-05-11-PatternedMeaning.md

 They may feel guilty for caring about non-eternal matters too much.
-How can I enjoy a pastry when the proletariat continue to suffer, or (an effective altruist might feel) when children are starving in Africa)?
+How can I enjoy a pastry when the proletariat continue to suffer, or (an effective altruist might feel) when children are starving in Africa?
 These people, as I say, have lost a certain taste for the smaller pleasures in life.

 After a while this tic gets to be somewhat trying.
 If every time you admired a